EarthenSky/geb-chip-8/devlog/devlog.md

 2. No labels.
 This is a problem with our small interpreter that converts our text into bytes.
 It's not possible to place a procedure at an arbitrary memory location without manually padding it.
 This unfortunately means small changes can required lots of hard coded addresses to be modified!
 I'll look at implementing some utilities for this in the future.

-TODO: do we need to clear the screen by default?

 ```c
 // 0x200:
 0x6201 // V2 = xpos = 0x01